-If a student withdraws before the start of the first MOD in the payment period, the tuition will be refunded.
-If a student withdraws after the start of classes but before the end of the first census period, 90% of tuition will be refunded.
-If a student withdraws after the census period but before the start of the second MOD of the payment period, 50% of the tuition will be refunded.
-If a student withdraws after the start of the second MOD but before the end of the second MOD census period, 40% of the tuition will be refunded.
-If a student withdraws after the census period for the second MOD, no tuition will be refunded for that payment period.

-Payment period is two 8-week modules.
-The payment period schedule is based upon the start date of the student.

-Census period is the first 10 calendar days of each MOD.
+· If a student withdraws before the start of the first MOD in the semester, the full tuition will be refunded.

+- If a student withdraws after the start of classes but before the end of the first census period, 90% of tuition associated with the classes in the current MOD and all of the tuition associated with the classes in the second MOD of the semester will be refunded. - If a student withdraws after the census period but before the start of the second MOD of the semester, the tuition associated with the courses in the second MOD of the semester will be fully refunded. - If a student withdraws after the start of the second MOD, but before the end of the second MOD census period, 90% of the tuition associated with the classes from the second MOD of the semester will be refunded. - · If a student withdraws after the census period for the second MOD of the semester, no tuition will be refunded for that semester. - Semester is two 8-week MODules.
+The semester schedule is based upon the start date of the student. - Census period is the first 10 calendar days of each MOD.